Blazemeter/HLSPlugin/README.md

 ![](docs/HLSResults.png)

 Assertions are supported for the master playlist and variant (child) playlist.
 Examples: Response Assertion and Duration Assertion.
-Select �Main sample only� in assertion to test the master playlist response and �Sub-samples only� to test the variant (child) playlist response.
+Select `Main sample only` in assertion to test the master playlist response and `Sub-samples only` to test the variant (child) playlist response.